 The New Newsletter: A Traditional Tool for an Evolving Market

 Newsletters – both print and digital – have recently seen an upswing in popularity.
-While some energy marketers have foregone this traditional marketing tool in lieu of digital advertising and social media, we have seen the most successful companies combine new and old communications to provide the best of both worlds for their customers.
+While some companies have foregone this traditional marketing tool in lieu of digital advertising and social media, we have seen the most successful clients combine new and old communications to provide the best of both worlds for their customers.